apache/incubator-kie-kogito-runtimes/README.txt

 download into another location and specify it with -DlocalEclipseDrop=/folder/jboss-rules/local-eclipse-drop-mirror.

+NOTE: you MUST use maven version 2.0.8 or later to build because of surefire maven plugin classpath problems.

 The following builds all the jars, the documentation and the eclipse zip with a local folder specified to avoid downloading eclipse: mvn -Declipse=true -Ddocumentation=true clean install